ntkachov/cuss/readme.md

 ####Todo:
 Add better directory exclusion options.
 Maybe a [-noparse] or [-n] option.

+##Install:
+Cuss neds python and PyQuery installed in order to run.
+You can obtain PyQuery by running

+	pip install PyQuery

+or

+	easy_install PyQuery

+Chances are you will also need to install lxml to your system in order for pyquery to install.

+	apt-get install libxml2
+	apt-get install libxsit

 ##Usage:

 	python cuss.py [./relative/path/to/www/ := .] [./relative/path/to/noparse := NONE]